Breaking News | Senate Passes AMCON Amendment Bill

 The Senate has passed the Asset Management Corporation of Nigeria (AMCON) Amendment Bill.

-This followed the adoption of the report of Senate Committee on Banking, Insurance and Other Financial Institutions at plenary on Wednesday.
+This followed the adoption of the report of the Senate Committee on Banking, Insurance and Other Financial Institutions at the plenary on Wednesday.

 He said the stakeholders in their submissions suggested that AMCON be empowered to take possession, manage, sell, transfer, assign property used as security for eligible bank assets among others.